Effects of Bullying: Why Is Bullying Bad for Kids?

 - Emotional Upheavals –

 Bullied people have a hard time trusting other people.
-Thus they are more likely to have low quality friendships because of their non-trusting nature.
+Thus they are more likely to have low-quality friendships because of their non-trusting nature.

 How to report bullying?

-Bullying has been prevailed for decades now.
+Bullying has prevailed for decades now.
 Even with such strict laws imposed by the government and educational institutes with regard to bullying, a positive change does not seem to have happened.

-The number of cases reported regarding bullying have only seen a rise in the past years.
+The number of cases reported regarding bullying has only seen a rise in the past years.
 Not just that, with the increasing availability of internet and access to social media sites, cyberbullying has added a new page to the book of bullying.